Ted Buswell

 Edward Dean Campbell Buswell (born 16 June 1933) is a male former athlete who competed for England.

-Athletics career
+Biography

+Buswell was born in Islington, London but was a member of Great Yarmouth AC.
+Buswell finished third behind Ron Delany in the 880 yards event at the 1957 AAA Championships.

-He represented England in the 880 yards at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+He represented the England athletics team in the 880 yards at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 Personal life

-He married Anne Morton in Blackpool during 1959.
+He married Olympic swimmer Anne Morton in Blackpool during 1959.
 Their son Murray Buswell competed in the Aquatics at the 1986 Commonwealth Games.